 One final manner in which condors face threats to their health and population is due, oddly enough, to a chemical that the Environmental Protection Agency (EPA) banned decades ago.
-DDT was targeted by Rachel Carson in the release of her 1962 book Silent Spring which highlighted the environmental destruction of the once popular pesticide.
+DDT was targeted by Rachel Carson in the release of her 1962 book Silent Spring which highlighted the environmental destruction of the once-popular pesticide.
 10 years later, the EPA banned DDT-use in the United States.
-That was 43 years ago and yet this chemical continues to be persistent in the environment, causing thinness of condor egg shells and inevitable failure in adults’ attempts to breed.
+That was 43 years ago and yet this chemical continues to be persistent in the environment, causing thinness of condor eggshells and inevitable failure in adults’ attempts to breed.

 DDT – Didn’t We Get Rid of That a Long Time Ago?

 DDT stands for dichloro-diphenyl-trichloroethane.
-It was developed in the 1940s and become a powerful tool for the United States to control insects in agriculture and insect-born diseases like thyphus and malaria for both the military and civilians.
+It was developed in the 1940s and become a powerful tool for the United States to control insects in agriculture and insect-born diseases like typhus and malaria for both the military and civilians.
 As DDT-use became more widespread, the dangers of the pesticide became more readily apparent.
 Insects were becoming resistant to DDT, and human and animal exposure to the chemical often resulted in reproductive issues as well as cancer.
 The perfect pesticide was no longer perfect and the EPA stepped up to ban the substance.

 Sadly, the damage of DDT had already been set in place for decades to come.
 The chemical ended up in marine food chains when it was washed into the ocean.
 It was absorbed by the smallest micro-organisms like moss and plankton.
-As you move up the food chain into smaller fish, larger fish, and then top predators like birds, sharks and marine mammals, the concentration of DDT in each organism grows.
+As you move up the food chain into smaller fish, larger fish, and then top predators like birds, sharks, and marine mammals, the concentration of DDT in each organism grows.
 This phenomenon is called biomagnification and it explains why those on the top of the food chain are most prone to problems from DDT.
 By continually storing more and more of the pesticide in their fat, larger animals have much higher concentrations of DDT in their bodies than those at the bottom of the food chain.

 Unfortunately for condors, the fact that they are scavengers that prefer larger prey means they ingest an awful lot of DDT.
-Condors that feast on dead seals, sea lions and whales are exposed to the greatest concentration of DDT and DDE (a breakdown of DDE) as their prey is the top of the marine food chain.
+Condors that feast on dead seals, sea lions, and whales are exposed to the greatest concentration of DDT and DDE (a breakdown of DDE) as their prey is at the top of the marine food chain.
 And this is having a major impact on condor reproduction just as it has had on many other iconic birds of the United States.